ampproject/amphtml/extensions/amp-consent/amp-consent.md

 * `accept`: publisher instructs AMP to remember the accept decision to the consent, unblocks components waiting for the consent, and hides the prompt UI.

-* `reject`: publisher instructs AMP to remember the reject decision to the consent, cancels `buildCallback` of components waiting for the consent, and hides the prompt UI.
+* `reject`: publisher instructs AMP to remember the reject decision to the consent, cancels `buildCallback` (AMP lifecycle callback to [build AMP components](https://github.com/ampproject/amphtml/blob/master/contributing/building-an-amp-extension.md#buildcallback)) of components waiting for the consent, and hides the prompt UI.

 * `dismiss`: instruct AMP to cancel `buildCallback` of components waiting for the consent, and hides the prompt UI.

 ### Post-prompt UI (optional)

-Post-prompt UI is defined with the `<amp-consent>` JSON configuration object.
+You can provide a UI after collecting the initial consent.
+For example, you can provide a UI for the user to manage their consent (e.g., change their "reject" to "accept").
+The post-prompt UI is defined with the `<amp-consent>` JSON configuration object.
 The `postPromptUI` refers to a child element of `<amp-consent>` by id.

+When defined, the post-prompt UI is shown when all prompt UIs have been hidden, or initially on page load if no prompt UI was triggered.

 ```html
 <amp-consent layout="nodisplay" id="consent-element">